Invalidthoughts/alx-system_engineering-devops/0x02-shell_redirections/README.md

-created a script that displays three lines after the line root
+created a script that displays lines that do not contain bon